Many countries ramp up executions over the holiday season, when the world is less likely to be paying attention.

 But the fight is not over.
 Ali, Dawood and Abdullah could still be executed at any moment, along with several other young men arrested and sentenced to beheading for attending peaceful protests.
 Our team is working hard to help keep them alive – by investigating their cases, exposing the abuses they’ve suffered, and calling loudly and clearly for them to be saved.

 That’s why we’ll be on call over the holidays.
-For some of the most vulnerable people in the world, we’re the last hope.
+For some of the most vulnerable people in the world, we’re their last hope.
+We need to be ready to respond: to raise the alarm when people are at risk, investigate abuses, and take action.